sonnygeorge/songseed/README.md

 # SongSeed

-A basic command-line application to administer a basic songwriting exercise.
+A command-line application that administers a basic songwriting exercise.